Glioma care at Mayo Clinic

 Expertise and rankings

-Mayo Clinic's brain tumor experts provide comprehensive care for more than 3,000 adults and children with common or rare brain tumors, including glioma, each year.
+Mayo Clinic's brain tumor experts provide comprehensive care for more than 5,000 adults and children with common or rare brain tumors each year.
+Each year, more than 1,500 people choose Mayo Clinic for glioma evaluation and treatment.

 - Nationally recognized expertise.
-Mayo Clinic Cancer Center meets strict standards for as a National Cancer Institute-designated comprehensive cancer center, which recognizes scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.
-It's one of only five U.S. cancer centers to receive a National Cancer Institute-sponsored Specialized Programs of Research Excellence (SPORE) grant for brain cancer research.
-Mayo Clinic also is part of the Alliance for Clinical Trials in Oncology, a group of scientists throughout the U.S. and Canada who work together to conduct clinical trials and reduce the impact of cancer.
+Mayo Clinic Cancer Center meets strict standards as a National Cancer Institute-designated comprehensive cancer center, which recognizes scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.
+Mayo Clinic is also part of the Alliance for Clinical Trials in Oncology, a group of scientists throughout the U.S. and Canada who work together to conduct clinical trials and reduce the impact of cancer.

 - Experienced neurosurgeons.
 If surgery is the most appropriate treatment, you want to be in the hands of experienced surgeons who perform these operations frequently.
 Neurosurgery is among the most complex of the surgical disciplines.
 Mayo Clinic neurosurgeons perform more than 1,000 brain tumor surgeries each year using the latest technological advances available to them, including computer-assisted brain surgery, intraoperative MRI, awake brain surgery and lasers.